frequency-chain/frequency/designdocs/batched_messages.md

 We revisited the idea of whether it really is necessary to include a file size.
 We will be charging a premium for larger files, however, there will be per-byte discount for larger files in order to create an incentive for posting batches while reducing the incentive for announcers to allow spam.
 Although the processing and downloading time for enormous files also serves as a disincentive for spam, we feel it would not be sufficient.

-Despite the fact that announcers can lie abut the file size, the file_size parameter also serves as an on-chain declaration that not only allows consumers of batches to quickly discover if a batch announcer was honest, but the file requestor can know in advance when to stop requesting data.
+Despite the fact that announcers can lie about the file size, the file_size parameter also serves as an on-chain declaration that not only allows consumers of batches to quickly discover if a batch announcer was honest, but the file requestor can know in advance when to stop requesting data.